Gary Allard (Co-Chair, Membership Committee)

 Erland Zygmuntowicz (Chair)

-Ben Grosscup has been serving as Executive Director of PMN since 2013.
+Ben Grosscup has been serving as Executive Director of the People's Music Network since 2013.
 He is involved in organizing PMN’s regional gatherings, program development, outreach, fundraising, and membership development.
-Ben first came to PMN as a college student in 2005, finding it to be a supportive community for developing his own craft as an activist folksinger.
-At rallies, picket lines, conferences, and house concerts, he uses the power of song to amplify and accentuate the ideas and values of the transformative social movements he’s part of.
-Today, he seeks to build People’s Music Network by engaging an ever broader and more diverse membership.
+He works to build the Network by engaging an ever broader and more diverse membership.
+Ben first joined PMN in 2005 while still in college.
+Over the years, he has sought the mentorship and support of fellow members to develop his own craft as an activist folksinger.
+He uses the power of song to amplify and accentuate the ideas and values of the transformative social movements he’s part of.
+In addition to his work on behalf of PMN, he also brings his music to rallies, picket lines, conferences, and house concerts.